module-formation/formation-Deep-MLOps/docs/azure_ml/lesson2.md

 !!! info "Définition"

-    * ACI: Azure Container Instance
+    * **ACI**: Azure Container Instance
-    * AKS: Azure Kubernetes Service
+    * **AKS**: Azure Kubernetes Service
-    * Application Insights: A special Azure service which provides key facts about an application
+    * **Application Insights**: A special Azure service which provides key facts about an application
-    * CI/CD: Continuous Integration and Continuous Delivery platform.
+    * **CI/CD**: Continuous Integration and Continuous Delivery platform.
 Jenkins, CircleCI, and Github Actions, are a few examples
-    * Cloud-based workstation: Sometimes, compute instances are referred to as a cloud-based workstation, because it is ready to start developing
+    * **Cloud-based workstation**: Sometimes, compute instances are referred to as a cloud-based workstation, because it is ready to start developing
-    * Compute Instance: A distinct type of a compute offering from Azure
+    * **Compute Instance**: A distinct type of a compute offering from Azure
-    * DevOps: A set of best practices that helps provide continuous delivery of software at the highest quality with a constant feedback loop
+    * **DevOps**: A set of best practices that helps provide continuous delivery of software at the highest quality with a constant feedback loop
-    * Deployment: A way to deliver work into production
+    * **Deployment**: A way to deliver work into production
-    * Endpoint: A part of an HTTP API.
+    * **Endpoint**: A part of an HTTP API.
 Either a full URL or a partial URL identifying a part
-    * HTTP API: A URL that exposes logic to interact with software, in this case, a trained model
+    * **HTTP API**: A URL that exposes logic to interact with software, in this case, a trained model
-    * HTTP Status code: A number that represents a status when an HTTP server responds.
+    * **HTTP Status code**: A number that represents a status when an HTTP server responds.
 Error conditions in the server side start at 500
-    * Logging: Informational output produced by software, usually in the form of text
+    * **Logging**: Informational output produced by software, usually in the form of text
-    * Shipping into production: The most important aspect of a Machine Learning specialist
+    * **Shipping into production**: The most important aspect of a Machine Learning specialist
-    * Webservice: One of the most used Python classes from Azure's Python SDK
+    * **Webservice**: One of the most used Python classes from Azure's Python SDK